Colour Photo: Plot

 The principal, along with the seniors that have a grudge against him, decides to take revenge.
 On Deepthi's birthday, when Jayakrishna meets her in an empty class, the seniors lock the room and allege that the couple were having an amorous relationship.
 Ramaraju is angered and sends her away from the village.
 Jayakrishna is beaten up subsequently.
 However, as Deepthi arrives to collect her hall ticket, Jayakrishna shows up and leaves with her as Ramaraju is stuck in the college with their friends' help.

-The couple feels encouraged and leaves happily.
+The couple feel encouraged and leave happily.
 Then, Padmaja and Deepthi recollect the actual happenings.
-Jayakrishna was beaten up, humiliated, and his certificates were burnt by Ramaraju, thus ensuring that he gets no job in the future.
-He also kills Lakshmi, a calf Jayakrishna has raised very dearly, naming it after his deceased mother and cooks the calf into beef biryani and forces Jayakrishna to eat it, pretending it is mutton biryani.

-When Jayakrishna retorted, Ramaraju broke his leg, leaving him lame.
+Jayakrishna was beaten up, humiliated, and his certificates were burnt by Ramaraju, thus ensuring that he does not go to college and get a job in the future.
+He also killed Lakshmi, a calf Jayakrishna raised very dearly, naming it after his deceased mother, and cooked the calf into beef biryani and fed Jayakrishna, misleading him into thinking it was mutton biryani.
+When a shocked and devastated Jayakrishna came to know and retorted, Ramaraju broke his leg, leaving him lame.

-Jayakrishna met Deepthi when she arrived to receive her hall ticket, and they decide to commit suicide by consuming poison.
-Jayakrishna dies on the spot, but Deepthi was rescued by Ramaraju.
+Jayakrishna met Deepthi when she arrived to receive her hall ticket, and they decided to commit suicide together by consuming poison.
+Jayakrishna died on the spot, but Deepthi was rescued by Ramaraju.
 Balu was left devastated and lost his sanity.
 The film ends with Deepthi learning that no photo of Jayakrishna exists in the village, and she drawing his portrait, calling it the 'Colour Photo'.